JMPerez/spotify-app-stats/README.md

 There are several ways yoou could leverage this data:

+- Creating a public dashboard so anyone can see the stats for your app.
+See [Spotify Dedup' Stats](https://spotify-dedup.com/stats) as an example.
 - Integrating the data in a personal dashboard
-- Creating a public dashboard so anyone can see the stats for your app
 - Storing the data so you can get more than 30 days worth of stats, which is what Spotify's developer site shows today.